- Susan Stark

 - Megan Zeuli

 Speech PathologistMegan received her Bachelor of Arts degree in Linguistics-Psychology from UCLA and her Master of Science degree in Speech-Language Pathology from California State University, East Bay.
-She has had experience providing assessment and intervention services for the pediatric population in the clinic and public school (TK-5) environments, as well as for adults in the clinic and acute rehabilitation settings.
-Her clinical interests include social/pragmatic disorders, cognitive-communication impairments, early intervention, language delays, and communication disorders associated with stroke and traumatic brain injury.
+She has had experience providing assessment and intervention services to the pediatric population in the clinic and public school (TK-5) environments, as well as to adults in the clinic and acute rehabilitation settings.
+Megan is trained in the PROMPT technique and has a strong interest in treating Childhood Apraxia of Speech and phonological disorders.
+Her clinical interests also include expressive/receptive language delays, articulation disorders, social/pragmatic disorders, language-based learning disabilities, and cognitive-communication impairments associated with stroke and traumatic brain injury.
 She believes in making therapy functional and enjoys collaborating with caregivers and other professionals to facilitate carryover into natural environments.

 Clinic Operations Supervisor